odoo/documentation/content/applications/inventory_and_mrp/inventory/routes/concepts/use-routes.rst

 all of them:

--  **Pull From**: this rule is triggered by a need for the product in a specific stock location.
-The need can come from a sale order which has been validated or for a manufacturing order which requires a specific component.
-When the need appears in the source location, Odoo generates a picking to fulfill this need.
+-  **Pull From**: this rule is triggered by a need for the product in a specific location.
+The need can come from a sale order which has been validated or from a manufacturing order which requires a specific component.
+When the need appears in the destination location, Odoo generates a picking to fulfill this need.
 -  **Push To**: this rule is triggered by the arrival of some products in the defined source location.
-In case you move products to the source location, Odoo generates a picking to move those products to the destination location.
+In the case you move products to the source location, Odoo generates a picking to move those products to the destination location.
--  **Push & Pull**: it allows to generate pickings in the two different situations explained above.
-It means that when products are required at a specific location, a transfer is created from the previous location to fulfill that need.
-Then, a need is created in the previous location and a rule is triggered to fulfill it.
-Once the second need fulfilled, the products are pushed to the first location and all the needs are fulfilled.
+-  **Pull & Push**: this rule allows generating pickings in the two situations explained above.
+This means that when products are required at a specific location, a transfer is created from the previous location to fulfill that need.
+This creates a need in the previous location and a rule is triggered to fulfill it.
+Once the second need is fulfilled, the products are pushed to the destination location and all the needs are fulfilled.
 -  **Buy**: when products are needed at the source location, a request for quotation is created to fulfill the need.